Many a celebrity and fitness trainer avoid carbohydrates religiously in the evening, convinced they could pile on the pounds.

 After six months researchers examined the experimental dietâ??s effect on the secretion of three hormones: leptin, the satiety hormone; ghrelin, the hunger hormone; and adiponectin, the link between obesity, insulin resistance and the metabolic syndrome.

+The researchers found that the experimental diet led to positive changes in the hormonal profiles of the Ramadan dieters.
 The diet led to lower hunger scores, as well as better weight, abdominal circumference and body fat outcomes compared to the control group.

 The experimental dieters also recorded improvements in their blood sugar, blood lipids and inflammatory levels.